How to Choose a Nursing School near Walls Mississippi

 - Instructing patients and their families

 - Taking care of health records and charts

-Nurses with a more advanced degree may have more advanced job duties and responsibilities.
-Nurse practitioners (NP), for example, must hold a Master’s Degree and normally work more independently than their RN counterparts.
-They can deliver primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.
+Nurses with a more advanced degree may have more advanced job duties and accountabilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and generally work more independently than their RN counterparts.
+They can provide primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

 Nursing Degree Options

 There are multiple degrees available to become a registered nurse.
 And to become an RN, a student must attend an accredited school and program.
 A student can receive a qualifying degree in just two years, or advance to attain a graduate degree for a total of six years.
 Following are some brief descriptions of the nursing degrees that are offered in the Walls MS area.

 - Associates.
 The Associate Degree in Nursing (ADN) is normally a two year program made available by community colleges.
 It prepares graduates for an entry level job in nursing in healthcare facilities including hospitals, clinics or nursing homes.
 Many use the ADN as an entry into nursing and subsequently attain a higher degree.

 - Bachelor’s.
 The Bachelor of Science in Nursing (BSN) offers more in depth training than the ADN.
 It is typically a 4 year program offered at colleges and universities.
 Licensed RNs may be eligible to complete an accelerated program based on their past training or degree and professional experience (RN to BSN).
 Those applying to the program might desire to progress to a clinical or administrative position, or be more competitive in the employment market.